-- Four weekly Yoga classes taught by residential staff, peers, and/or experienced visiting teachers.
+- Four weekly Kundalini Yoga classes taught by residential staff, peers, and/or experienced visiting teachers.

 The tenth Guru of the Sikhs, Guru Gobind Singh, gave Sikhs a distinctive appearance known as Bana that includes long, graceful dress, uncut hair and a turban.
 When a Sikh wears Bana, they represent the Guru and they cannot hide their identity from anyone.
-At Miri Piri Academy, the student’s school uniform is modeled after the Bana of Guru Gobind Singh.
+At Miri Piri Academy, the student’s school uniform is designed to give the students an experience of grace in their personal presentation.

 Bani is simply the word of the Guru.
 The power of the word is such that when someone recites another’s words, they can attain the same consciousness as the person who originally recited them.
 When the Bani of the Guru is recited, one can tune in to the consciousness of the Guru.
 Hymns composed by the Gurus and several Hindu and Muslim saints were collected in a single volume called the Siri Guru Granth Sahib.
-At Miri Piri Academy, the students recite Bani from the Siri Guru Granth Sahib in the morning and in the evening, and the words of the Guru are studied during the academic day in a variety of classes and settings.
+At Miri Piri Academy, the students recite Bani from the Siri Guru Granth Sahib in the morning and occasionally in the evening.
+Students who take Punjabi classes will learn to read from the Guru in the original Gurmukhi script.

 Simran is the practice of meditation.
 Recent studies have demonstrated that water is transformed by the vibration of the words or thoughts that are projected at it.
 Just so, the body, which is 70% water, can be transformed by the vibration of the words and environments surrounding it.
 By meditating on the Infinite as we go about our day, the infinite vibrates continuously in the very cells of the body.
-At Miri Piri Academy, the day begins and ends with Nam Simran.
-Kundalini Yoga classes that include meditation and Nam Simran are a daily occurrence, and Gurbani Kirtan is taught as part of the academic program.
+At Miri Piri Academy, there is a weekly Gurdwara, Kundalini Yoga classes that include meditation and Nam Simran occur four times per week, and students can take Gurbani Kirtan classes as part of the art and music program.

 Seva means selfless service.
 The Sikh concept of God is that of a God present and pervading through all of creation.
 Thus, Sikhs strive to maintain a consciousness of God’s presence in each being and in each situation they face.
 Seva is a natural outcome of such a consciousness.
 When we can see God in all, we are inspired to serve all.
 The mark of a Sikh is that of humility and service to all.
-To instill this consciousness in our students, the school participates in cleaning the Parkarma at the Golden Temple, visiting and serving the children at local orphanages, using the senior class trip to help at Sikh Youth Camps in places like Malaysia, Singapore and Thailand, and teaching Kundalini Yoga and meditation in local schools and Yoga centers.
+To instill this consciousness in our students, the school participates in cleaning the Parkarma at the Golden Temple, doing seva at other local gurdwaras and by serving each other on campus.

 Gatka is a Sikh Martial Art that uses various weapons and hand to hand techniques.
 It is used to train the body and mind to work together and to instill the qualities of a warrior, such as bravery, courage, spirit, and self-discipline.
-At Miri Piri Academy, Gatka is practiced by the entire school one time per week and is available to those who are interested up to three times a week.
-In addition, monthly Gatka intensives are held for those who want to deepen their study and practice.
+At Miri Piri Academy, Gatka is practiced by the entire school one to three times per week.
 The Miri Piri Academy Gatka Squad participates in exhibitions and parades throughout the year and is a well recognized and much-beloved sight for the citizens of Punjab.

 Sat Nam Rasayan

 Sat Nam Rasayan is an ancient healing system that trains its practitioner to heal through consciousness, connecting the healer with his or her infinite healing power.
+The technique was passed on to Guru Dev Singh by the Siri Singh Sahib Yogi Bhajan.
 Even if one does not plan to become a healer, students of Sat Nam Rasayan learn a new approach to reality that can lead to a more relaxed state of mind.
 They discover a way to heal from daily stress and pressure and perfect a technique to develop awareness and be more connected to the present moment.
-All intermediate and senior students attend a weekly Sat Nam Rasayan course taught by one of the most experienced practitioners of the art, Siri Kar Kaur.
-For the more enthusiastic students, a second weekly class is offered, and 12th-grade students attending this optional class have a chance to obtain a first level Sat Nam Rasayan certificate at the conclusion of the academic year.
-Guru Dev Singh visits Miri Piri Academy on a regular basis, and the students enjoy guest teachers from among his more senior students.

 Gurbani Kirtan began in the 16th century as the musical expression of divine poetry (shabad) conceived by the founder of Sikhism, Guru Nanak.
 Following him, all the Sikh Gurus articulated their teachings through music.
-At Miri Piri Academy, every student has the choice to study Gurbani Kirtan or Tabla during the academic day and may choose to pursue certification by the esteemed Pracheen Kalakendra School of Music.
-Optional evening classes provide a further opportunity for study and mastery.
+At Miri Piri Academy, every student has the choice to study Gurbani Kirtan or Tabla if they desire.
 Students are encouraged to actively participate in leading the school during devotional Gurdwara services and have the opportunity to lead the congregation both at the school and at numerous Gurdwaras and events to which we are invited throughout the year.

 Special Programs and Intensives

-We strive to offer our students multiple opportunities to challenge themselves and excel.
+We offer our students multiple opportunities to challenge themselves and excel.
 To that end, we have provided a number of intensive programs to give students an experience of their own tenacious spirit and unlimited potential.
 These intensives are a highlight for our students and keep the spirit of the school elevated throughout the year.
-They include:

 Every year, all students participate in a special course designed to deepen their understanding of themselves, their relationships, their health, and their spiritual practice.
 Instruction is divided by gender so that students can receive the information and training that best suits their needs as they enter society.
 The program includes intensive yoga and physical training, courses on yogic diet, goal-setting, and positive thinking, and training in relationship and communication skills.